Bounds for standard $L$-functions: Introduction

 We regard $\pi$ as a space of cusp forms on $[G]$, transforming under $Z$ via some unitary character.
-Similarly, $\sigma$ is a space of Eisenstein series on $[H]$.
+Similarly, $\sigma$ is the space of Eisenstein series on $[H]$ obtained by inducing the trivial character of the Borel subgroup.
 The method of Jacquet--Piatetski-Shapiro--Shalika leads to an integral representation